Lifka/hacking-resources/tools.md

 #### White Space
  * [snow](http://www.darkside.com.au/snow/): It is used to conceal messages in ASCII text by appending whitespace to the end of lines.
 Because spaces and tabs are generally not visible in text viewers, the message is effectively hidden from casual observers.
 And if the built-in encryption is used, the message cannot be read even if it is detected.

+### Salesforce

+#### Scanners
+ * [CxVSCode](https://marketplace.visualstudio.com/items?itemName=checkmarx.cxvscode): It is an IDE extension that brings the Checkmarx AppSec unique capabilities closer to the developer.

+#### Javascript
+ * [RetireJS](https://retirejs.github.io/retire.js/): There is a plethora of JavaScript libraries for use on the web and in node.js apps out there.
+This greatly simplifies, but we need to stay update on security fixes.
+"Using Components with Known Vulnerabilities" is now a part of the OWASP Top 10 and insecure libraries can pose a huge risk for your webapp.
+The goal of Retire.js is to help you detect use of version with known vulnerabilities.